|Prof Christine Stirling - President of AAG/Chair of the Board

-Associate Professor Christine Stirling is the Vice President of AAG, Deputy Dean Graduate Research, Associate Head Learning and Teaching at the University of Tasmania, Australia.
+Professor Stirling is a nursing academic at the University of Tasmania, Australia.
 Christine has a career long interest in improving health care through workforce innovation and consumer research.
 She has a particular interest in supporting older persons to remain living in the community, in dementia studies, and in the future workforce innovations that can support improved health care.
-Christine’s published work covers volunteers, informal carers, consumer engagement, and memory clinics and how these can help to improve health services.
+Christine’s published work covers volunteers, informal carers, decision aids, and memory clinics and how these can help to improve health services.
 Christine joined the AAG in 2009 as a member of the Tasmanian Division, serving as Treasurer 2010-2011, then State President 2011-2013.
 She was an inaugural co-convenor of the Gerontological Nursing Special Interest Group in 2014.
 She has served on the National Board (previously Council) since 2011 and was Vice President 2013 - 2017.

 Annie has lived and worked in Central Australia since 1992, having moved here to work as a physiotherapist at the Community Health Centre.
 Since then, she has worked primarily with Indigenous people from Alice Springs and surrounding remote Indigenous communities with a focus on Aged and Disability services, more recently spending 5 years at a consulting therapist at a residential aged care facility for Indigenous Central Australians.
 She is currently working part time as an academic at the Centre for Remote Health and as a service provider for the Transitional Care Program.
 Annie has post graduate qualifications in Aboriginal Studies, as well as graduating from the Australian Institute of Company Directors.
 She is an active member of Services for Australian Rural and Remote Health (SARRAH) which aims to represent the needs of Allied health professionals in the bush.
 Annie is also a member of the Australian Physiotherapy Association (APA) and the AAG, having really enjoyed the experience of being on the committee for the conference in Alice Springs.

-Susan McGrath is the Canberra-based National Policy Manager for COTA Australia.
-Her role at COTA allows her to pursue a fervent interest in the wellbeing of older people and the issues facing an ageing society across social, economic, health and environmental policy.
+Susan McGrath is the Senior Policy Advisor – Older Australians, at The Benevolent Society.
+Her role allows her to pursue a fervent interest in the wellbeing of older people and the issues facing an ageing society across social, economic, health and environmental policy.
 She is especially committed to ageing policy founded on a strong evidence base and engagement with those whose lives it affects.
 Sue has worked in many professional roles in government and the community sector, and as a consultant to both.
 She has contributed extensively to federal policy development and to improving government programs and administration, and to the effectiveness of a number of community organisations.